 4. Are the bills being paid?

 Are the bills getting paid, or are there reminders in the post?
 If you are able to look at a bank statement, does it look like spending patterns have changed?

 5. Is a health condition affecting life?

 Has mum or dad recently been diagnosed with a health condition that may make life more difficult?
 A physically challenging condition, such as arthritis, means they won’t be able to get around like they used to.
-A mentally degenerative condition, such as dementia, may mean confusion, frustration and signs of unusual irritation.
+We’re all good at making small adjustments to take into account a physical ailment – but these can quickly build up into quite a different daily routine.

 6. Is my relative taking their medication?

 7. Are my parents able to get out and about?

 Are your parents still mobile?
 Do you need to have the driving conversation?
-Are they able to walk to shops or public transport, or to drive themselves safely?
+Are they able to walk to shops or take public transport?
+This is probably one of the hardest conversations to have and situations to manage.

 8. A social life and connections?